-Na fagha se comhthróm nan n' arm, Erragon Mac Annir nau lánn glas 'San n' Albin ni n' abairtair Triath Agus ghlaoite an n' Fhiona as.
+Na fagha se comhthróm nan n'arm, Erragon Mac Annir nan lánn glas 'San n' Albin ni n' abairtair Triath Agus ghlaoite an n'Fhiona as.

-Had Erragon, son of Annir of gleaming swords, avoided the equal contest of arms (single combat), no chief should have afterwards been numbered in Albion, and the heroes of Fion should no more be named.
+" Had Erragon, son of Annir of gleaming swords, avoided the equal contest of arms (single combat), no chief should have afterwards been numbered in Albion, and the heroes of Fion should no more be named."

-The next poem that falls under our observation is 'Cath-cabhra,' or 'The Death of Oscar.'
-This piece is founded on the same story which we have in the first book of 'Temora.
-So little thought the author of Cath-cabhra of making Oscar his countryman, that, in the course of two hundred lines, of which the poem consists, he puts the following expression thrice in the mouth of the hero:
+The next poem that falls under our observation is 'Cath-cabhra,' or, 'The Death of Oscar.'
+This piece is founded on the same story which we have in the first book of Temora.
+So little thought the author of Cath-cabhra of making Oscar his countryman, that, in the course of two hundred lines, of which the poem consists, he puts the following expression thrice in the mouth of the here:

-Albin an sa d' roina m' arach.- Albion where I was born and bred.
+Albin an sa d' roina m' arach.-

-The poem contains almost all the incidents in the

-first book of Temora.
+The poem contains almost all the incidents in the first book of Temora.
 In one circumstance the bard differs materially from Ossian.
-Oscar, after he was mortally wounded by Cairbar, was carried by his people to a neighbouring hill which commanded a prospect of the sea.
+Oscar, after he was mortally wounded by Cairbar, was carried by his people to a neighbouring hill, which commanded a prospect of the sea.
 A fleet appeared at a distance, and the hero exclaims with joy,

-Loingeas mo shean-athair at' an 'S iad a tiächd le cabhair chugain, O Albin na n' ioma stuagh.
+Loingeas mo shean-athair at' an 'S iad a tiachd le cabhair chugain, O Alhin na n' ioma stuagh.

-Li is the fleet of my grandfather, coming with aid to our fledi, from Albion of many waves!
-The testimony of this bard is sufficient to confute the idle fletions of Keating and O'Plaherty; for, though he is far from being ancient, it is probable he flourished a full century before these historians.
-He appears, however, to have been a much better Christian than chronologer; for Flon, though he is placed two centuries before St. Patrick, very devoutly recommends the soul of his grandson to his Redeemer.
+"It is the fleet of my grandiather, coming with aid to our field, from Albion of many waves!"
+The testimony of this bard is sufficient to confute the idle fictions of Keating and O'Flaherty; for, though he is far from being ancient, it is probable, he flourished a full century before these historians.
+Ho appears, however, to have been a much better Christian than cluronologer; for Fion, though he is placed two centuries before St. Patrick, very devoutly recommends the soul of his randson to his Redeemer.

-Duan at Baribh Mae-Starn' is another Irish poem

-in high repute.
-The grandeur of its images, and its propriety of sentiment, might have induced me to give a translation of it, had not I some expectations. which are now over, of seeing it in the collection of the Irish Ossian's Poems, promised twelve years since to the public.
+'Duan a Gharibh Mac-Starn' is another Irish poem in high repute.
+The grandeur of its images, and its propriety of sentiment, might have induced me to give a translation of it, had not I some expectations, which are now over, of seeing it in the collection of the Irish Ossian's Poems, promised twelve years since to the public.
 The author descends sometimes from the region of the sublime to low and indecent description; the last of which, the Irish translator, no doubt, will choose to leave in the obscurity of the original.
 In this piece Cuthullin is used with very little ceremony, for he is oft called the 'dog of Tara,' in the county of Meath.
 This severe title of the redoubtable Cuthullin, the most renowned of Irish champions, proceeded from the poet's ignorance of etymology.
 Cu, 'voice,' or commander, signifies also a dog.
 The poet chose the last, as the most noble appellation for his hero.